-12 Rangen's expert also argues "[t]he proposed use of water right 37-7072 in the manner proposed in Transfer 79560 will result in additional consumptive use under this water right and is therefore in violation of the [Eastern Snake River Plain] moratorium."
+Rangen's expert also argues "[t]he proposed use of water right 37-7072 in the manner proposed in Transfer 79560 will result in additional consumptive use under this water right and is therefore in violation of the [Eastern Snake River Plain] moratorium."
 Ex.
 5019 at 6.
 29. However, the referenced moratorium clearly states that it does not apply to the transfer of existing water rights.
 Ex.
 5007 at 5.
-Even if the moratorium did apply to the Application, the moratorium provides that the Director may approve relevant applications proposing consumptive use of water if "[t]he Director determines that the development and use of the water pursuant to an application will have no effect on prior surface and ground water rights because of . . . mitigation provided by the applicant to offset injury to other rights."
+Even if the moratorium did apply to the Application, the moratorium states the Director may approve relevant applications proposing consumptive use of water if "[t]he Director determines that the development and use of the water pursuant to an application will have no effect on prior surface and ground water rights because of . . . mitigation provided by the applicant to offset injury to other rights."
 Id. at 4-5.
-Because as a condition of approval IGWA and Southwest Irrigation District must provide ongoing mitigation sufficient to offset 10 cfs of depletion of Snake River flow between Kimberly and King Hill, the referenced moratorium would not be violated.
+Because as a condition of approval IGWA and Southwest Irrigation District must continue into the future aquifer enhancement activities sufficient to offset any depletion of flow in the Snake River between Kimberly and King Hill due to the transfer, the referenced moratorium would not be violated.

-allow the groundwater pumpers to continue their beneficial uses of water is very much in the local public interest to keep the economy of the area more intact."
+- 13. IGWA's expert argued the proposed transfer is in the local public interest because "Rangen will benefit from a significant increase in water available for fish production . . . and . . . [a]dditional flow in Billingsley Creek is expected to improve conditions for fish and wildlife."
+Ex.
+4002 at 6.
+IGWA's expert also argued the proposed transfer is in the local public interest because "[improved] economic conditions at Rangen and increased flows in Billingsley Creek will benefit the people in the Hagerman area."
+Id.
+IGWA's expert testified that "the mitigation aspect of this to allow the groundwater pumpers to continue their beneficial uses of water is very much in the local public interest to keep the economy of the area more intact."
 Tr. p.
-80.

-14. The proposed transfer will help provide mitigation water to Rangen as required by the Curtailment Order and will contribute additional flow to Billingsley Creek.
-IGWA and Southwest Irrigation District will be required to provide mitigation sufficient to offset depletion of Snake River flows due to the Application.
+80. - 14.
+The proposed transfer will deliver mitigation water to Rangen as required by the Curtailment Order and will contribute additional flow to Billingsley Creek.
+IGWA and Southwest Irrigation District will be required to continue into the future aquifer enhancement activities sufficient to offset any depletion of flow in the Snake River between Kimberly and King Hill due to the transfer.
 There is no evidence in the record to support Rangen's contention that the proposed transfer will be detrimental to fish and wildlife, fish rearing and spawning habitat, fish passage, waterfowl habitat, and aesthetic beauty.
 There is no evidence establishing that people in the area directly affected by the proposed transfer will suffer any negative impacts.
 The proposed transfer is in the local public interest.